Institutional abuse: Abuse of children

 Abuse in childcare institutions falls most commonly into the categories of overt abuse, program abuse, and system abuse, which arise from the staff, program, or childcare system.
 As children are still in development as institutional abuse occurs, the definition of institutional abuse for children is often widened to include harming a child's development, altering a child's identity, or devaluing them as a person.
 Child maltreatment is also often defined as foreseeable or probable harm or injury to a child's physical, social, emotional, or developmental well-being.
 Researchers found incidents ranging from 39 to 85 abuse cases per 100 children living in full-time housing, with only 85 in 1000 cases being reported to authorities.
 Children in mental disorder clinics were more likely to report abuse than those in mental disability clinics.

 Model of abuse

 A number of researchers have tried to model the factors that cause abuse and maltreatment in childcare facilities.
 The acting factors in this model are the caregivers, children, the care-giving environment, and any other exogenic factors.
 Risk factors towards abuse are associated with each of these, such as the stress of the working environment can be to caregivers.
-These factors have all be organized into a model of concentric circles, with maltreatment at the center, and each circle further out influencing those within.
+These factors have all been organized into a model of concentric circles, with maltreatment at the center, and each circle further out influencing those within.
 There are ordered from inside out: maltreatment, child factors, caretaker factors, organization and environment factors, and exogenous factors.